Developer(s) – Midway Games & Avalanche Software

-Taking just over a year to develop, and released in a time when 2D side scrollers were fast being considered a thing of the past, Mortal Kombat Mythologies: Sub-Zero was the first and last game of what was intended to be a series of games concerning the back stories of several major Mortal Kombat characters, and was subsequently panned by critics; the main reason of which being it’s visuals.
-Personally, I‘ve always thought this game to be nowhere near as bad as most critics have labelled it to be, since whilst it may not be the best side scroller released at it’s time, it’s certainly by no means a bad game.
+Taking just over a year to develop, and released in a time when 2D side scrollers were fast being considered a thing of the past, Mortal Kombat Mythologies: Sub-Zero was the first and last game of what was intended to be a series of games concerning the backstories of several major Mortal Kombat characters, and was subsequently panned by critics; the main reason of which being it’s visuals.
+Personally, I‘ve always thought this game to be nowhere near as bad as most critics have labeled it to be, since whilst it may not be the best side scroller released at its time, it’s certainly by no means a bad game.

 Graphics – 9/10

 As I said, the majority of the flack that this game received was aimed at what techniques were used to render the game’s graphics, which in lieu of franchise tradition, was a blend of both digitized live acting and real-time 3D graphics.
 Though games like Night Trap and Phantasmagoria used the same technique, with varying degrees of success, it’s never looked better than in this game.
 After looking at it, I can’t understand why this technique wasn’t adopted by other developers; especially as it made the game look far better than Mortal Kombat 4 ever did in my personal opinion.
 The biggest gripe I had with the visuals is in terms of concept since throughout the beginning and middle, the enemy characters are for the most part recycled, but this is rectified later on with the introduction of more variety in enemy design.